jcreedcmu/pyoro/DESIGN.md

   If this would occur, prefer deleting all such colocated entities and replacing them with some sort of generic "crash"/"collision"/"explosion" entity or tile.

-- For the most part, tiles should obey a principle of subconservation.
+- Tiles should MOSTLY obey a principle of subconservation.
   They may be moved or destroyed (i.e. replaced with empty) but not created.

 ### Intra-Room Geometry